What is the best ingrown toenail treatment?

 - Tight-fitting shoes, tights or socks that put pressure on the toes

 - Injury to the nail like stubbing a toe or repeatedly kicking a ball

 - Fungal infections

 - Losing a nail through trauma

-At MyFootMedic, we can propose a range of treatments for ingrowing toenails that will deal with the problem in the most pain-free and least intrusive way.
+At MyFootMedic, we offer the most advanced treatments for ingrowing toenails that will deal with the problem in the most pain-free way.
 If you’re wondering what the cost of ingrown toenail surgery is, book an appointment at our Bedford clinic, and our footcare experts will talk through the following options with you.

-Our extensive range of podiatry services is designed to spot problems early and prevent ingrown toenails from becoming an issue.
+Our extensive range of podiatry services are designed to spot problems early and prevent ingrown toenails from becoming an issue.

 A foot health check will help our podiatrists to assess and diagnose signs of an ingrown toenail.